 - Too cold butter will curdle the buttercream.

-Switch to paddle attachment and add vanilla extract, or vanilla bean paste.
+- Switch to paddle attachment and add scraped vanilla beans, or vanilla bean paste.

 You can also add food coloring at this stage.
 It’s best to use gel food coloring.